 |Damage||Stolen passwords and banking information, identity theft, data and/or monetary loss, problems with online privacy|

 Some examples of malicious programs that cyber criminals can spread via GuLoader are Agent Tesla, FormBook, LokiBot, NetWire, Remcos and Vidar.
-However, they may use this downloader as a tool to infect systems with other malicious programs as well.
-In one way or another, their main goal is to get access to personal information, accounts or perform other actions that would give them an ability to generate revenue in fraudulent ways.
+They might also use this downloader to infect systems with other malicious programs.
+Their main goal is to gain access to personal information and accounts, or perform other actions that enable them to generate revenue in fraudulent ways.

 How did GuLoader infiltrate my computer?

-Website links and attachments that are presented in irrelevant emails should not be trusted, especially if such emails are sent from unknown, suspicious addresses.
-If there is a reason to think that an email is untrustworthy, then the best option is to simply ignore it and leave its contents unopened.
+Website links and attachments that are presented in irrelevant emails should not be trusted, especially if the emails are sent from unknown, suspicious addresses.
+If there is a reason to believe that an email is untrusted, the best option is to simply ignore it and leave its contents unopened.
 Software should be downloaded from official websites and via direct download links.
-Third party downloaders, installers, unofficial pages and other channels, tools should not be used.
-Furthermore, installed software must be updated and/or activated only with tools and/or functions that are designed (provided) by official developers.
-Third party updaters and activators can be (and often are) designed to install malware.
-Besides, it is not legal to bypass activation of licensed software with third party tools.
-One more way to keep operating systems safe is to scan them for viruses and other threats regularly.
-These scans should be performed with a reputable antivirus or anti-spyware software.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Third party downloaders, installers, unofficial pages and other channels/tools should not be used.
+Installed software must be updated and activated only with tools/functions provided by official developers.
+Third party updaters and activators can install malware.
+Furthermore, it is illegal to bypass activation of licensed software with third party tools.
+Keep operating systems safe by scanning them for viruses and other threats regularly.
+These scans should be performed with reputable antivirus or anti-spyware software.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Text presented within this email:

 Subject: URGENT NEED: U.S. Department of Health & Human Services/COVID-19 Face Mask/ Forehead thermometers